Amauna/ScriptTools/docs/github_branch_workflow.md

 ### 🎯 Complete Workflow: Creating a Branch & Committing in Cursor UI

-*Let's put it all together, darling.
+*Let's put it all together.
 A complete workflow using Cursor's visual interface.*

 #### **Workflow 1: Create New Branch & Make First Commit**